-Vallnord, Arinsal Ski Resort Guide & Reviews Ski Area, Apres-Ski, Accommodation, Spa & Wellbeing, Other Activities
+Vallnord, Arinsal Ski Resort Guide & Reviews Ski Area, Apres-Ski, Things to see & Do in Arinsal

 Arinsal is a high alpine village in the duty free country of Andorra within the Pyrenees mountain range that separates Spain and France.
 It is part of the ski area known as Vallnord which includes the ski areas of Pal and Ordino - Arcalis.
 Pal is linked to Arinsal by cable car whereas to ski in Ordino-Arcalis, you need to take the bus or hire a car.

 Arinsal is one of the few villages in Andorra that has kept it's charm without being invaded by huge hotels, mass tourism and the never ending coming and going of coaches.